Queen of Fables: Powers and abilities

-The Queen of Fables is an extremely powerful sorceress and was able to transform Manhattan into an enchanted forest.
-She can perform virtually any feat and usually has fairy tale creatures such as dragons, ogres and goblins at her command.
+The Queen of Fables is an extremely powerful sorceress capable of altering the fabric of reality at an almost unparalleled level.
+She was able to transform Manhattan into an enchanted forest so vast that not even beings as fast as the Flash were able to escape it.
+She can perform virtually any feat and usually has fairy tale creatures such as dragons, trolls, fairies, witches, ogres and goblins at her command.
 The Queen of Fables has the ability to conjure various fictional monsters from other stories to use against the Justice League.
 She is immortal and cannot be killed while she resides within her storybook.